Rock Quarry Pool in Tenino Wa (Only $6 to Enter)!

 Head to the Rock Quarry Swimming Pool in Tenino Washington as a unique way to cool off in the summer.

 We visited the Rock Quarry Pool in Tenino Washington a few years ago.
 I have lived in this state for much of my life, and never heard of it.
-When I mentioned that I wanted to visit in the Thrifty Northwest Mom Facebook group, many of you wanted more information on it as well, so I thought I would share a review of our visit her for you all.
+When I mentioned that I wanted to visit in the Thrifty Northwest Mom Facebook group, many of you wanted more information on it as well, so I thought I would share a review of our visit here for you all.

 The kids loved it!
-All four kids gave it a thumbs up, and would want to go back.
-I thought it was definitely worth a trip out, but I am not sure I would head back too often – just because of how crowded it gets and its hard to find a spot to set up camp.
+All four kids gave it a thumbs up and would want to go back.
+I thought it was definitely worth a trip out, but I am not sure I would head back too often – just because of how crowded it gets and it’s hard to find a spot to set up camp.
 I do think it is well worth at least one visit though, to experience the uniqueness of it all!
 It is located south of Olympia (around 20 to 25 minutes).

 General Info:

-Website: https://www.ci.tenino.wa.us/quarry-pool/
+Website: https://www.cityoftenino.us/parks-recreation/page/quarry-swimming-pool

 Location: Tenino Wa.